 Many businesses have responded to this.
 For example, Microsoft has pledged to be carbon negative by 2030, Quorn are labelling all their products with their carbon footprint and encouraging other food suppliers to follow suit, whilst Allbirds sustainable footwear are the first fashion brand to do the same for their trainers.

 There are many ways to reduce your company’s environmental impact.
-At Higson, we have adopted these six key strategies to reduce our impact:
+At Higson, we have adopted these seven key strategies to reduce our impact:

 1. Embed sustainability as a core value